dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 These are available in the Open Example Project dialog, in the Documentation category.
 You can display this dialog by choosing *Tools > Open Example Project* from the environment.
-The two versions included represent the state of the task list manager at the end of `See Adding Callbacks to the Application <callbacks.htm#15598>`_, and at the end of `See Using Command Tables <commands.htm#99799>`_. *Please note that both projects have the same name within the source code—* ``task-list`` *—and you should not load them both into the environment at the same time.*
+The two versions included represent the state of the task list manager at the end of `Adding Callbacks to the Application <callbacks.htm#15598>`_, and at the end of `Using Command Tables <commands.htm#99799>`_. *Please note that both projects have the same name within the source code—* ``task-list`` *—and you should not load them both into the environment at the same time.*